Average 401(k) Balance by Age and Generation: The Complete Data

 | Baby Boomers | $270,800 | $257,002 | $527,802 |

-For Baby Boomers, IRA balances nearly match 401(k) balances, reflecting decades of rollovers from previous employers.
-For younger generations, the 401(k) makes up the majority of retirement savings.
+Boomers' IRA balances nearly match their 401(k)s because they've rolled over accounts from multiple jobs over decades.
+Younger workers' retirement money is mostly in the 401(k) still.
+The majority of retirement savings.
 The overall picture is more complete when you consider total net worth, which includes home equity, taxable investments, and other assets.
 See our net worth by age data for the full picture, or calculate yours with the Net Worth Calculator.

 Are You on Track?